 - There's a Michigan college student named Ashley Tisdale who had two accounts shut down for "impersonating a celebrity."

 - One of the producers on The Price Is Right is Adam Sandler.
 No, not that Adam Sandler, though it's hilarious considering his onscreen brawl with Bob Barker in Happy Gilmore.

-- There's a nurse in Northampton, England named Yassar Arafat.
-He spells it with an A, but still.
+- There's a nurse in Northampton, England, named Yassar Arafat.
+He spells his first name with an A, but still.

 - Jonathan L. Woodward, co-author of GURPS Banestorm, shares his name with Jonathan M. Woodward, frequent guest star in Joss Whedon projects.

 - There is an economics professor named Steven Landsburg.
 Not the exact same name as Steve Landesberg, but they could easily get confused, especially in conversation.

 - An early editor of Dragon Magazine once ran a fan's letter in the April issue's editor's column, which praised his work in the James Bond films.
 He didn't have the heart to tell the fan that he wasn't that Roger Moore.